Plitvice Lakes

 The following morning, I took a bus at a bus stop only about 100 m from my inn at 6:50 to Karlovac on my way to my next destination, Porec, Croatia.

 If you intend to visit Plitvice Lakes once, I would recommend doing so in spring, as water from melting snow creates a lot of water falls, and you can see the entire park in its full glory.
 When I visited there in summer, the water falls were noticeably less.
 It was also so hot that it was difficult to resist the urge to jump into the alluring blue water right under my feet with crippling amount of calcium.
 If you visit one more time, I would strongly recommend winter.
-I can’t speak for autumn, but as far as I can see in Google Images, it also looks amazing then, so I would love to go back there in autumn when a chance comes.
+I can’t speak for autumn, but as far as I can see in Google Images, it also looks amazing in autumn color, so I would love to go back there in autumn when a chance comes.
 As far as Grand Canyon goes, I believe it's more beautiful in winter than in any other seasons, due to the snow on cliffs of the canyon.

 Read more from Tsunami here.